-Welcome to our Heli Max 1SQ quadcopter review, do you fancy yourself a decent drone pilot?
-Then you might want to put your money where your mouth is with the Heli Max 1SQ Quadcopter, a drone designed specifically to make flying fun again.
+Welcome to our Heli Max 1SQ quadcopter review, if you fancy yourself a decent drone pilot then you might want to have a second look at this drone designed specifically to make flying fun again.

 Heli Max 1SQ Drone Main Features & Specs